dondi3go/supersynk/README.md

 Sypersynk was originaly created to synchronize VR users sharing a common VR environment.

 The idea was to make something as simple as possible with as few HTTP requests as possible.

-HTTP is obviously not the most efficient approach to this problem.
+HTTP is obviously not the most efficient approach to this problem, but http libraries are available in almost every programming language and the http tooling is strong.

-Yet, the HTTP solution works and is simple.
-VR specific syntax has disappeared (has been relocated to application level) since the first version, making it usable in other contexts.
+Far from being perfect, this HTTP solution works and is simple.

+VR specific syntax has disappeared from the original idea (it has been relocated to application level), making this server usable in other contexts.

 ## How does it work ?

 Each client sends its data to the server, and get the data of other clients in return.
-The data of a client is a dictionary of key/value pairs.

-All data are in-memory stored, there is no database involved in the process.
+All data are stored in-memory, there is no database involved in the process.

 Clients connected to the same channel "see" each others.
 Clients belonging to different channels do not interact with each others.